California wildfires have burned more than 2 million acres and prompted power outages for more than 170,000

 A public safety power shutoff is in effect for 22 counties in Northern California, with 172,000 Pacific Gas and Electric (PG&E) customers impacted Monday night.
 Full restoration of power is expected by Wednesday evening.

-There are currently 76 large wildfires burning across the United States, according to the National Interagency Fire Center, but California has remained the hardest hit state.
-Of the more than 5,500,000 acres that have been burned nationwide so far this year, California accounts for more than 2,000,000 acres scorched, NIFC said.
+There are currently 76 large wildfires burning across the United States, according to the National Interagency Fire Center, and California has been the hardest hit state.
+More than 4.6 million acres have been burned nationwide so far this year, according to the NIFC.
+More than 2.09 million of those acres have burned in California, Cal Fire has said.

 A red flag warning has been issued by the National Weather Service for Ventura and Los Angeles counties through Wednesday morning.